sailscastshq/boring-stack/templates/mellow-vue/README.md

-# vue
+# Vue

-This template should help get you started developing with a modern Sails fullstack application with Inertia and Vue 3.
+This template should help get you started developing with a modern Sails fullstack application with Sails and Vue 3.

 This scaffold contains:

-- webpack
+- Sails
-- tailwind
+- Vue
-- vue
+- Tailwind